It was almost an ethnic census (an ethno-social census, let’s say). A census-via-ballot-box. The USA’s 2012 presidential election, that is.

 In the 1970s, 1980s, 1990s, and early 2000s, there was no region of the USA whose electoral votes were deemed as safe for the Republicans as the ex-Confederate states.
 Look at the overall result for this region in 2012, though: Only 55.4% of votes cast were for Romney.
 In an era of the curious “inevitable natural phenomenon” of population replacement, 55% can tip to 45% within a decade or two.
 Yes, Whites in the South are still voting 70%+ for the White-Republican, but serious structural faults have appeared in the Solid South’s electoral wall: (To say nothing of Florida), Virginia and North Carolina are now “swing states”, both having gone for Obama in 2008, and Virginia going for him again in 2012.
 (Excluding VA and NC, the region went 57.4% for Romney) — This comes down to the dual trends of more Northern transplants (Hunter Wallace was upset about this earlier this month) and to a lesser extent, more Nonwhite immigration.
 The big prize is Texas, of course, with its 38 electoral votes.
 The anti-White Left presents a compelling case that Texas will become a “swing state” by perhaps as early as the 2020s.

 In the Northeast, the core-American population is outnumbered and outvoted.
 It is not, yet, in the South, but it may be one day.
-Core-Americans are not welcome in the Obama coalition — only aggrieved minorities, please — and core-Americans increasingly know it.
-What, next?
+Core-Americans are not welcome in the Obama coalition.
+Only aggrieved minorities, please.
+And core-Americans increasingly feel it.
+So, what’s next?